Tempted by going wild camping in England?

 Cornwall is widely known for its sandy beaches, vivid coastline, and gorgeous seaside villages, but the thing which attracts wild campers the most is the wild inner moorland.
 The descriptions from Raynor Winn in The Salt Path are what kick-started this foray into researching wild camping for me – it sounds incredible.

 Cornwall has a rugged coast with cliffs, coves, caves and splendid beaches.
-I’m guessing wild campers love wild swimming – if you do, go to Golitha Falls in Bodmin Moor.
+I’m guessing wild campers love wild swimming – if you do, there are plenty of spots to explore.

 - Praa Sands and Porthcurno beaches